alphonse-lin/alphonse.github.io/chem370/syllabus.md

   - Belk Building – CET Dean’s Office (Room 161)
   - Health and Human Sciences Building – CHHS Dean’s Office (Room 201)
   - Biltmore Park Instructional Site – 3rd floor Information Desk

+  The mask/face covering requirement for students is an expectation of our student code of conduct and violations are subject to code of conduct proceedings and disciplinary action.
+Faculty and staff will communicate with the Department of Student Community Ethics regarding students who do not honor the requirement.

 <a id="grading"/>